 Our stay in Port Macquarie was picture perfect: sharing a bottle of wine with fellow travelers on the beach at moonlight, waking up to the sounds of the ocean and the sun rising over the beach, spending days exploring beaches and secluded walks, taking in the world’s most beautiful attractions for absolutely free.

 Gone are the days of retirees in Port Macquarie.
 Today, this town is a place worth visiting!
 It’s a place for the young (and young at heart) and free.
 There are so many sights and things to do in Port Macquarie that make it the perfect stop for those traveling solo, exploring with a loved one, or those traversing with families.

 It’s the perfect destination for those that appreciate the simple things in life, the whispers and roars of the oceans, and those that feel at home in nature’s stunning playgrounds.

 Port Macquarie is located 400km north of Sydney.
 It’s a great stop to make if you are embarking on a road trip from Sydney to Brisbane (or the reverse).
 If you are getting around by bus, both Greyhound and Premier Motor Service stop in Port Macquarie en route from Sydney to Brisbane and in reverse, dropping passengers off at the Port Macquarie Coach Station.

-The trip from Port Macquarie to Sydney takes approximately 8 hours.
-Port Macquarie to Brisbane is about 10hrs.
-Overnight buses are available.
+By car, the trip from Port Macquarie to Sydney takes approximately 4 hours.
+Port Macquarie to Brisbane is about 6hrs.

 The town of Port Macquarie is pretty compact with lots of places located within walking distance of the Town Centre, including many of the beaches and other attractions.